Meet clinical trial participant Roger

 My treatment is still ongoing and being monitored on a regular basis, with always the possibility of new treatment/trial if required.
 Good news today my PSA reading is still 0.01.

-Find out more about our clinical trials by visiting our trial webpages.
+You can find out more about clinical trials by visiting our database.